 (Both attorneys ad litem and amicus attorneys can request or subpoena information that sheds light on the child’s circumstances, like school and medical records.)

-Conversely, an attorney ad litem who represents that child may find that the child wants to live with dad and has good reason to do so.
-He prefers living with dad because mom is always traveling for work, while dad works from home and is proactive about playtime and learning activities outside the home.
+Conversely, an attorney ad litem who represents that child may find that the child wants to live with their dad and has good reason to do so.
+They prefer living with dad because mom is always traveling for work, while dad works from home and is proactive about playtime and learning activities outside the home.

 Read about how a child’s preference is handled during custody disputes here.